 The nuts are optional, but add nice contrasting texture and richness.
 I love the flavor of toasted walnuts or pecans in this recipe.

-These green beans are a simple and elegant vegetable side dish that pairs well with a variety of seasonal main dishes.
-I promise you and your guests will love them.
+These green beans are a simple and elegant vegetable side dish that pairs well with a variety of main dishes.
+I promise you everyone that tries them will love them.

 - Cook time:

 - 1 Tbsp. + 1 tsp.
 Heinen’s honey